intermine/im-docs/docs/get-started/tutorial/webapp.rst

 Notice the text box already has an example, `e.g. X, Y, Z`.
 This is the default example and it's set by `begin.listBox.example` in an InterMine properties file, `global.web.properties`.

-Add this property to your mine's web.properties files and redeploy your webapp to see your changes.
+Add `begin.listBox.example` to your mine's :doc:`/webapp/properties/web-properties` file and redeploy your webapp to see your changes.

 InterMine, bio and mine /webapp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^